d-kleine/AZ_AI-Engineering/project3_AI-Enriched-Corporate-Training-Catalog/README.md

 - Provides users with access to valuable research and information in PDF format.
 - Enhances the training catalog's comprehensiveness and relevance to employees' learning needs.

-The curated PDF articles are provided in this folder [here](./step_2_import_data/Data/Library) and will be later enriched by:
+The curated PDF articles data is provided in this folder [here](./step_2_import_data/Data/Library) and will be later enriched by:

 #### Springer Nature API